ericpriceco/ericpriceco.github.io/_posts/2014-05-08-foundation-plus-sass.md

 #### 1. Install Xcode

 The first step is to install Xcode from the App Store.
-It's quite a large download so be prepared.
 It includes development libraries needed for most of the packages we will install.
 After it's installed, open Xcode to accept the license agreement and finish the install.

 #### 2. Install Homebrew